Childhood Bullying II – Aftermath

 It’s a silly word.
 It’s harmless, inane.
 It doesn’t remotely convey the acts which can constitute it, if anything the word bullying actively ridicules and diminishes the act altogether.

 We recognise that assault, threats, stalking, theft, and harassment are extremely harmful acts – we literally have laws against these – yet labelling it as bullying makes it trivial, something minor to be glossed over.
-If we said that a child committed premeditated assault against a peer, we'd rightly be horrified.
-Calling it bullying undermines the seriousn nature of such acts, letting it be swept under the rug.
+If we said that a child committed premeditated assault against a peer, we’d rightly be horrified.
+Calling it bullying undermines the serious nature of such acts, letting it be swept under the rug.

 We trivialise the harms of bullying by calling it that, tacitly telling victims that it’s silly to be in pain over it.
 It’s the norm to dismiss and humiliate those who who were bullied, and there’s no big push to re-examine this norm.